 Everglades National Park

-Just an hour away from Fort Lauderdale is one of the most popular national parks in Florida: Everglades National Park.
+Just an hour away from Fort Lauderdale is one of Florida’s most popular national parks: Everglades National Park.
 The famed wilderness park is home to a unique ecosystem featuring vast mangroves, wetlands, and wild spaces.
-The park’s natural beauty and importance is recognized by UNESCO.
+The park’s natural beauty and importance are recognized by UNESCO.
 It’s well worth the short journey from Fort Lauderdale.

 One of the top ways to experience Everglades National Park begins at the Shark Valley Visitor Center.
 From here, you can embark on stunning tram tours through the valley.
 Your naturalist guide will take you along a scenic drive featuring 15 miles of paved trail, ending at an overlook and the best view in the park.